QuantEcon/python-lecture-sandpit.myst/lectures/cross_product_trick.md

-Compute $\Sigma, K^*$ using the ordinary Kalman filtering  formula with $BF' = 0$, i.e., with no covariance between noises to  states and  measurements.
+Compute $\Sigma, K^*$ using the ordinary Kalman filtering  formula with $BF' = 0$, i.e., with zero covariance matrix between random shocks to  states and  random shocks to measurements.

 That is, compute  $K^*$ and $\Sigma$ that  satisfy